Towards controlling electron charge with nanoparticle assisted laser wakefield accelerators: DISCUSSION - EXPERIMENTAL FEASIBILITY

-In experimental settings, certain constraints limit our ability to freely select nanoparticle parameters.
-Even though the material selection is the most straightforward way to control and offers predictable outcomes, the range of suitable materials varies with laser power.
-For PW-class lasers, a wide selection of materials enables effective beam charge tuning.
-However, for TW-class lasers, finding materials that meet specific requirements becomes challenging because the saturation density is lower for these lasers.
-Moreover, as our results indicate, maximizing charge is not always desirable due to beam loading effects that can reduce attainable energy.
-Fortunately, our results demonstrate that nanoparticle size provides an alternative parameter for controlling injected charge.
-Nanoparticle size can be tuned to some extent e.g. through careful selection of ablation laser parameters, including wavelength, pulse duration, and energy \cite{Kim, Balachandran}.
-Note, the pulse energy can be usually easily tuned even during the experiment.
-Therefore, it is possible to optimize not only the nanoparticle size but also the number of generated nanoparticles, which is a critical parameter to ensure the electron injection in every shot \cite{Xu}.
-To fully exploit this injection scheme, it is necessary to include an aerodynamic lens system (ALS) \cite{Liu1995} in the setup.
+To fully exploit this injection scheme, it may be necessary to include an aerodynamic lens system (ALS) \cite{Liu1995} in the setup.
 An ALS is a device able to focus nanoparticles into a tight beam with low divergence.
-This allows accurate control of the injection location and consequently, the electron beam energy.
+This allows accurate control of the injection location and, consequently, the electron beam energy.
 Moreover, it provides a precise control over the nanoparticle size, which we are not able to achieve using the laser ablation.
 The laser ablation technique generates and delivers the nanoparticles into the gas target simultaneously.
 However, this way one is only able to generate nanoparticles with sizes within a certain distribution \cite{Balachandran} depending on the ablated material and laser parameters.
 On the other hand, into the ALS enter nanoparticles which were produced beforehand, allowing them to be created with a better control over their size.
 The biggest challenge for experiments when implementing this injection scheme is controlling the transverse position of nanoparticles during injection.
 This cannot be solved using an ALS and presents another challenge that cannot be directly addressed during experiments.
 Therefore, it is crucial to know what to expect if the nanoparticle is not in the ideal position (i.e. not at the center of the wakefield).
-To answer this question we performed additional 4 simulations in full 3D with the same parameters as for studying the nanoparticle size influence.
+To answer this question we performed additional 4 simulations in full 3D.
+The results are presented in Figure \ref{fig:displacement}.
 We observe electron injection even with the transverse displacement larger than the focal spot size although at the cost of decreased beam charge.
-The results are presented in Figure \ref{fig:displacement}.
 Note, the reduced charge is not a consequence of the lower laser power nor lower electric field of the nanoparticle as the strength of $E_{np}$ is almost the same in all simulations.
-Therefore, we attribute this effect to the weakening of the wakefield with the NP farther from the simulation axis.
+Therefore, we attribute this effect to the weakening of the wakefield with the nanoparticle farther from the simulation axis.